Are you offering payment flexibility to your customers all on your own?

 A Clear Comparison: Revenue Impact With and Without B2B BNPL Provider

-To illustrate how the revenue numbers get impacted with and without a B2B BNPL partner, we have made two assumptions, keeping typical B2B SaaS business in mind:
+To illustrate how the revenue numbers get impacted with and without a B2B BNPL partner, we have made two assumptions, keeping a typical B2B SaaS business in mind—for SaaS teams, Boost for SaaS is tailored to these dynamics:

 • Average ideal size–$12,000